 Blue Jays' Russell Martin: Out of lineup Wednesday

-Martin is not in the lineup for Wednesday's game against the A's.
+Martin is not in Wednesday's lineup against the White Sox, Shi Davidi of Sportsnet.ca reports.

-Martin will get a regular day off following two straight starts behind the plate.
-The 34-year-old has been struggling at the dish since the All-Star break, going just 4-for-29 with 11 strikeouts.
-Miguel Montero draws the start at catcher for Wednesday's affair.
+Martin will get a regular day off for Wednesday's afternoon contest following three straight starts behind the plate.
+In his place, Miguel Montero sets up at catcher while batting eighth.

 More News